rust-lang/rfcs/text/0000-feature-metadata.md

     [`rustdoc-cargo-configuration`] RFC.
 -   Somehow inform users if they are using to-be-deprecated features, i.e., deprecated `since` is set but is later than the current dependancy version.
+-   Via the `manifest-lint` RFC, a user could specify that deprecated crates should be denied.
 -   An `unstable` field that indicates API-unstable or nightly-only features.
 -   A `rust-version` field that could indicate e.g. `rust-version = "nightly"` or `rust-version = "1.65"` to specify a MSRV for that feature.
 See: